Man killed as protests sweep Lebanon after Aoun interview

 Linda Boulos Mikari, protesting on a road north of Beirut, said Aoun’s interview had brought her back onto the street.

 “We are tired of the authorities always (acting) as if we are doing nothing.
-The president goes live and talks to us as if we are children, “go home.”
+The president goes live and talks to us as if we are children, ‘go home’.
 Respect us a little,” she said.

-Hariri quit as prime minister on Oct.
-29 in the face of the unprecedented wave of protests against ruling politicians who are widely perceived to have overseen rampant state corruption and steered Lebanon into a major economic crisis.

 Commercial banks, seeking to avoid capital flight, have been imposing tight restrictions on financial transfers out of Lebanon and U.S. dollar withdrawals.

-Lebanon’s banks, which were closed for half of October during the protests, shut their doors again on Tuesday in strike action by bank employees who are concerned about security risks posed by depositors demanding their money and protesters.
+Banks, which were closed for half of October during the protests, shut their doors again on Tuesday in strike action by bank employees who are concerned about security risks posed by depositors demanding their money and protesters.

 The strike will continue on Wednesday.